Skip to main content

 Metro and Very Light Rail

-Meanwhile, the work of transport innovation continues to move at pace.
-The region is at the heart of trialling Very Light Rail research in Coventry, which is testing a new kind of vehicle and track that could bring down the costs of developing a transport network.
+At the same time, the work of transport innovation continues to move at pace, the region is at the heart of trialling Very Light Rail research in Coventry, this is testing a new kind of vehicle and track that could bring down the costs of developing a tram-like transport network in the future.

 Highways

 The roads of the region are vital.
-The CRSTS funds ongoing highway maintenance work in 2024/25 across Solihull, Coventry, Dudley, Sandwell, Walsall and Wolverhampton.
+The CRSTS funds ongoing highways maintenance work in 2025/26 across Solihull, Coventry, Dudley, Sandwell, Walsall and Wolverhampton.

 Electrifying the network

-TfWM recognises the need to move to cleaner fuels as part of a wider air quality strategy.
-This is because road transport in the West Midlands is the direct source of 82% of Nitrogen Dioxide emissions and 19% of fine particles (PM 2.5) emissions - the UK’s two main air pollutants.
-There has been a combined investment of £50 million from TfWM, National Express and central Government to run 130 electric buses in Coventry.
+TfWM recognises the need to move to cleaner fuels in use in the transport network as part of a wider air quality strategy, this is because road transport in the West Midlands is the direct source of 82% of Nitrogen Dioxide emissions and 19% of fine particles (PM 2.5) emissions, the UK’s two main air pollutants.
+There has been a combined investment of around £180 million from TfWM, National Express, Stagecoach and central Government to run 204 electric buses in Coventry.

-In addition to the public transport network, TfWM is supporting private vehicles through the development and delivery of public infrastructure for Zero Emission Vehicles, with £30 million secured from Government funding to enable our communities and businesses to transition away from combustion engines for cars and vans.
+In addition to the public transport network, TfWM is supporting private vehicles through the development and delivery of public infrastructure for Zero Emission Vehicles, with £40 million secured from Government funding to enable our communities and business to transition away from combustion engines for cars and vans.